obonaventure/cnp3/book/transport/tcp.rst

 .. index:: exponential backoff

 The default go-back-n retransmission strategy was defined in :rfc:`793`.
 When the retransmission timer expires, TCP retransmits the first unacknowledged segment (i.e. the one having sequence number `snd.una`).
-After each expiration of the retransmission timeout, :rfc:`2988` recommends to double the value of the retransmission timout.
+After each expiration of the retransmission timeout, :rfc:`2988` recommends to double the value of the retransmission timeout.
 This is called an `exponential backoff`.
 This doubling of the retransmission timeout after a retransmission was included in TCP to deal with issues such as network/receiver overload and incorrect initial estimations of the retransmission timeout.
 If the same segment is retransmitted several times, the retransmission timeout is doubled after every retransmission until it reaches a configured maximum. :rfc:`2988` suggests a maximum retransmission timeout of at least 60 seconds.
 Once the retransmission timeout reaches this configured maximum, the remote host is considered to be unreachable and the TCP connection is closed.

 .. index:: delayed acknowledgements